TBD54566975/ssi-service/doc/WEBHOOK.md

 Here is an example of how to setup a webhook to fire when a new presentation submission is created:

-First setup a webhook object in the SSI-Service that will POST to the given URL when a Submission is created
+First setup a webhook object in the SSI-Service that will POST to the given URL when a Submission is received by the service:
 ````json
 POST - http://localhost:8080/v1/webhooks
 {